-Typically the wood ladder is attached to a closet door and pivots out for use.
+Typically the wood ladder is attached to a closet door (or wall) and pivots out for use (A & B).
 Be sure the door is closed and latched, and the ladder is securely in place before climbing up to the loft area.
-When storing the ladder to the door, make sure to buckle the security strap which keeps the ladder in place on the door.
+When storing the ladder, make sure to buckle the security strap which keeps the ladder in place in its holder.